bajamircea/bajamircea.github.io/_posts/2018-03-16-destructor-language-rules.markdown

 }
 {% endhighlight %}

 NOTE: `std::uncaught_exceptions` can be used to detect stack unwinding.
+The `s` at the end (as in plural) is very important.
+The version without `s` has problems and is deprecated.

 # References